stsurya/Linux/LinuxCommands/FilesAndDirectroyManipulation/ls.md

 | `ls --sort=size` | Sort by size                             | `ls --sort=size` |

 `ls -l`: It display the deatiled info like Permissions, Owner, Group, Size, Last Modified Time and File Name.

+## ls commands:

+`ls -ltra` - It'll list down all the files with time modification and reverse sorting, which means the latest modified file is at the bottom.